The Best Things To Do In Buenos Aires Argentina

 Burger Joint in Palermo Soho Buenos Aires serves the best burgers in the city in a quirky atmosphere

-Burger Joint in Palermo Soho
+Burger Joint in Palermo Soho.
+Photo by Map And Camera

 If you already have had your fair share of asado and crave a big tasty burger, go to Burger Joint at Jorge Luis Borges 1766.
 It has a quirky interior and delicious burgers.
 You can even draw or write something on the walls in its garden.